Jan 28, 2021

 To Truckee with Dash, for surgeon’s check of his work.
 All is good.
 The knee is healing as it should.
 Lively drive and conversation, to and from, the sun flashing through trees.
 The analysis he wrote of Neil Postman is an essay of penetrating insight and rhetorical flourish.
-He asked for my grammar/punctuation grooming – so after dinner I removed it (and myself) to wing chair in glaring lamplight, with uplifted ready-to-stab pencil.
+He asked for my grammar/punctuation grooming – so after dinner I removed myself, and it, to wing chair in glaring lamplight, with uplifted ready-to-stab pencil.
 But, turns out, mostly I left it alone.
 Mostly just admire it.

 I’ll never get tired of Highway 20, the long stretch between Nevada City and the Blue Canyon interstate ramp.
 Hairpin turns, uphill, always wedging higher.
 Getting a glimpse sometimes of Matterhorn-like prospects ahead.
-Thirty miles, it’s like an old song I go through over and over with certain favorite sections, others where I can discover some motif I hadn’t noticed.
+Thirty miles, it’s like an old song I go through over and over with certain favorite sections.
 That it was the path of the Conestoga wagons gives it a certain wealth, and secret importance.
 In places, you can see the old dirt roadway permanently deep-rutted by wagon wheels, in the woods alongside.

 Everybody here for spaghetti.

 September 29, 2021